 What are the Side Effects of Ambien?

 Commonly during the daytime, you might experience drowsiness, dizziness, weakness, or feeling light-headed.
 There are also cases of patients feeling tired and losing coordination.
 Some issues have shown stuffy nose, dry mouth, and nose or throat irritation.
 It is also common to experience nausea, constipation, diarrhea, and an upset stomach.
 Also, headaches and muscle pains are common.
 In some extreme cases, liver damage can occur.
 There are links to Ambien’s increasing risk of cancer and death.

 Is Ambien an Addictive Substance?

 It takes users longer to develop an addiction to Ambien than to Benzos.
 The withdrawals from Ambien are less severe than Benzos.
 Ambien is, in fact, an addictive substance.
 It is recognized that Ambien has a very similar potential for abuse as Benzos.
 The physical dependency can form in as little as two weeks.
-The user will develop physical dependency whether they are abusing or following a prescription.
-Users develop what is called tolerance, which is where the user requires larger amounts of the substance to feel the same effect.
+The user will develop physical dependence whether they are abusing or following a prescription.
+Users create tolerance, which is where the user requires more significant amounts of the substance to feel the same effect.
 Withdrawal symptoms will appear if the user stops taking the drug or reduces the dosage.
 Ambien use will eventually become a full-blown addiction.